VanSlam/weather-app-code-test-adaptavist/README.md

   cd weather-app-code-test
 ```

-Modify the .env.example to .env and enter your API key
+Modify the .env.example filename to .env and enter your API key.
+You can sign up and get a free api key here: https://openweathermap.org/home/sign_up

 Install dependencies